gerardbm/vimrc/KEYMAPS.md

 #### {a-z} keymaps:

 - Moving around lines:
-  - `ñ` toggles the cursor position: start and end of the line.
+  - `ñ` toggles the cursor position: start/end of the line.

 It's a generic explanation of the main commands.
 Some are only for a specific mode and most of them are usable from all the modes, so if you need more precise information, check the code.